PREPA forgoes mutual aid, opting for little-known contractor

 Headlines out of Puerto Rico left many power sector observers on the mainland scratching their heads this week.

-With more than 90% of his customers without power, E&E reported PREPA declined to reach out to mainland utilities standing by to offer assistance in Puerto Rico over cost concerns.
+With more than 90% of its customers without power, E&E reported PREPA declined to reach out to mainland utilities standing by to offer assistance in Puerto Rico over cost concerns.

 "The day that the [Army] Corps of Engineers showed up and offered the assistance, we immediately accepted because we knew that financially it was a better model," Ramos told the outlet.
 The Army Corps of Engineers is overseeing grid restoration on the island and on Monday awarded its first contract — $35 million for a 50 MW generator at a San Juan power plant.